 If you have been injured in a slip and fall accident, contact a South Carolina personal injury attorney from George Sink, P.A.
 Injury Lawyers.
 You should do so quickly since there is a time limit in which you may file a personal injury claim – this is called a “statute of limitations.”
 Under Section 15-3-530, you have just three years to file a claim for financial compensation in most slip and falls.

-Our award-winning team has helped more than 40,000 injured men, women, and children throughout the years, and our passion for helping others has earned us numerous awards and distinctions, including membership in the Multi-Million Dollar Advocates Forum®.
-If you want to file a slip and fall claim, we can help you too!
+Our award-winning team has helped more than 40,000 injured men, women, and children throughout the years, and our passion for helping others has earned us numerous awards and distinctions.1 If you want to file a slip and fall claim, we can help you too!

 Call today to learn about our free case evaluations and contingency fee arrangements!